Skip to content

 Where leadership needed to give direction and collaboration needed to become more resilient.

-Contexts in which accountability, management collaboration, and leadership work needed to be not just theoretically described, but become sustainable under real conditions.
+Contexts in which accountability, management collaboration, and leadership work needed to be not just theoretically described, but become resilient under real conditions.

 • Athlon